QuyAnhJJ/Software-Security-Project-/README.md

 Installation

 First you need to have the Go toolchain installed.
-You can find instruction here.
+You can find instruction https://go.dev/doc/install.

 Then install c4udit with: